 Knowledge

-They help you to contrast where you are and where you want to be, which is generates clarity.
+They help you to contrast where you are and where you want to be, which generates clarity.
 But that’s not what gets you moving.

 Motivation

-Motivation is energy to take action on what you desire.
+Motivation is the energy to take action on what you desire.
 You’re either moving toward something or avoiding an outcome you don’t want to experience.

 Emotion, personal history and habits are all parts of what motivates people.
 And the good news is that you can change your habits and establish new ways of being with yourself.